sombrafam/charm-swift-storage/README.md

    block devices should be listed as a space-separated list of device nodes.
  - a path to a local file on the filesystem with the size appended after a pipe, eg "/etc/swift/storagedev1.img|5G".
 This will be created if it does not exist and be mapped to a loopback device.
-Good for development and testing.
+Intended strictly for development and testing.
  - "guess" can be used to tell the charm to do its best to find a local devices to use. *EXPERIMENTAL*